 Overview of Oregon K Plan / Community First Choice Option

-Oregon’s K Plan, formally called the Community First Choice State Plan Option, provides home and community based services (HCBS) for elderly and disabled persons who require a level of care equivalent to that which is provided in a nursing home.
+Oregon’s K Plan, formally called the Community First Choice State Plan Option, provides home and community based services (HCBS) for seniors and persons with disabilities who require a level of care equivalent to that which is provided in a nursing home.
 Intended to prevent and delay unnecessary nursing facility admissions, attendant services are provided.
-This includes activities of daily living (ADLs) and instrumental activities of daily living (IADLs), such as bathing, dressing, toileting, eating, preparing meals, light housecleaning, and laundry.
+This includes Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs), such as bathing, dressing, toileting, eating, preparing meals, light housecleaning, and laundry.
 Other benefits might include personal emergency response systems, safety and accessibility home modifications, adult day care, and home delivered meals.

 The services offered under this program may be provided by licensed agency workers or program participants have the option to self-direct their attendant care.
 The self-directed option allows for the hiring of a friend or relative to provide care.
 Family members who are qualified to be hired as caregivers include sons, daughters, adult grandchildren, nieces, and nephews, but not spouses or legal guardians.
 Program participants who cannot self-direct their own care, may choose a representative to do so on their behalf.
 However, the representative cannot also be the paid caregiver.
 The financial aspects of being an employer, such as tax withholding and issuing caregiver payments, are handled by the state.